-The ‘Woolworths Stupendous Bargain Basement’ opened in Sydney in December, 1924.
+The ‘Woolworths Stupendous Bargain Basement’ opened in Sydney in December,1924.
 By 1959 the 300th store had opened.
-I have found buttons included in their advertising from the early days onwards.
+I have found buttons included in their advertising from early on.

+Examiner (Launceston), 24th June 1954.
 Like Coles, they sold cards of Australian made buttons.
 It looks like the same printer that Beauclaire used for their cards also produced those for Woolworths.
-Most likely Beauclaire, then later Beutron (after the takeover in 1957) produced these buttons .
-Certainly some of the post decimal “Sew’n’Save” Woolworths’ cards were printed “by Beutron”.
+Most likely Beauclaire, then later Beutron (after the takeover in 1957) produced their buttons .
+Certainly some of the post decimal ‘Sew’n’Save’ Woolworths’ cards have ‘by Beutron’ printed on them.

 The triangle logo with the W and stars within it dates from 1957 when Woolworths started opening combined food and variety stores.
-It continued in used until 1967.
+This logo continued in use until 1967.

 These 3 are from Lois.